Four days in the Aravis to learn and enjoy rock climbing :

 Day 3 – Introductory route in several pitches.
 Applying the learnings of the day before on a multi-pitch route of an appropriate level of difficulty.

-Day 4 – Multi-pitch route at le Jalouvre!
+Day 4 -optional- Multi-pitch route at le Jalouvre!
 A majestic climb of more than 150m in a suitable terrain and well equipped by local guides will allow you to taste the pleasures of the lengths that follow one another.
 A little bit of chamois terrain will give you the opportunity to learn mountaineering.

 What you will learn in this course: